Srikanthssp/Sentinel-with-XDR/labguide/part-01/lab03.md

 ### Task 3: Configure Roles

-In this task, you will configure roles for use with device groups.
+In this task, you will configuring roles for use with device groups, enhancing access control and automation capabilities.

 1. Navigate back to **Azure Portal** [Azure portal](https://portal.azure.com).